Lucas Heights Bioenergy Facility

 Where will it be located?

-The below map shows the location of the proposed facility in relation to the LHRRP.
+The below Figure shows the location of the proposed facility in relation to the LHRRP.

 The project is located within the Sutherland Shire local government area, about 30 kilometers southwest of the Sydney central business district within the suburb of Lucas Heights.
-Lucas Heights sits between the Royal National Park, Heathcote National Park and the Cubbitch Barta National Estate Area, which is managed by the Department of Defence as a part of the Holsworthy Barracks.
+The Bioenergy Facility will be located on Lot 102 DP 1009354.

 Figure 2: Project Site Location